Murder of Yusef Hawkins: Trials

 The two teenagers who led the mob that beat and chased Hawkins were tried separately.
-Joseph Fama, the man who fired the shots that killed Hawkins, was convicted of second-degree murder on May 17, 1990.
-The other main defendant in the case, Keith Mondello, was acquitted on May 18, 1990, on murder and manslaughter charges, but convicted of 12 lesser charges including riot, menacing, discrimination, unlawful imprisonment and criminal possession of a weapon.
+Joseph Fama, the man who fired the shots that killed Hawkins, was convicted of second-degree murder on May17, 1990.
+The other main defendant in the case, Keith Mondello, was acquitted on May18, 1990, on murder and manslaughter charges, but convicted of 12 lesser charges including riot, menacing, discrimination, unlawful imprisonment and criminal possession of a weapon.
 The acquittal of Mondello on the most serious charges led to further protest marches through Bensonhurst led by Al Sharpton.

-On June 11, 1990, sentences were handed down in the Hawkins case.
-Nineteen-year-old Fama received a sentence of 32⅓ years to life in prison.
-Mondello, also 19, received a sentence of 5⅓ to 16 years in prison.
+On June11, 1990, sentences were handed down in the Hawkins case.
+Nineteen-year-old Fama received a sentence of 32 1/3 years to life in prison.
+Mondello, also 19, received a sentence of 5 1/3 to 16 years in prison.

 Other members of the gang that chased and beat Hawkins were tried as well.
 John Vento was convicted of unlawful imprisonment and received a sentence of 2 to 8 years in August 1990 and was released in 1998.
-A fourth man, Joseph Serrano, was convicted on the charge of unlawfully possessing a weapon and sentenced to 300 hours of community service on January 11, 1991.
+A fourth man, Joseph Serrano, was convicted on the charge of unlawfully possessing a weapon and sentenced to 300 hours of community service on January11, 1991.
 The acquittal of Vento on a murder charge, and the light sentence handed out to Serrano, sparked more protests by the African-American community in Bensonhurst.

-Shortly before that march was set to begin on January 12, 1991, Al Sharpton was stabbed and seriously wounded by Michael Riccardi in a Bensonhurst schoolyard.
+Shortly before that march was set to begin on January12, 1991, Al Sharpton was stabbed and seriously wounded by Michael Riccardi in a Bensonhurst schoolyard.
 Sharpton later recovered from his wounds.
 Riccardi was convicted of first degree assault and sentenced to 5 to 15 years in prison, despite a plea for leniency by Sharpton himself, who believed that distorted news coverage of his activities had influenced his attacker.

 Keith Mondello was said to be the "instigator and organizer" of the group and served eight years in prison.
 In 2005, former Gambino crime family member and mob informer Joseph D'Angelo admitted that the group behind Hawkins' murder was there on his orders to attack any blacks who entered the neighborhood.
 He also admitted he lied to police and asked a woman who knew many details to not tell police.

-Release of Mondello
+Release of Mondello and Fama

-After serving eight years in the Attica Correctional Facility, Keith Mondello was released on June 2, 1998.
-On January 22, 1999, Mondello and Hawkins' father, Moses Stewart, met in a NY1 television studio, where Mondello apologized for his role in the killing.
+After serving eight years in the Attica Correctional Facility, Keith Mondello was released on June2, 1998.
+On January22, 1999, Mondello and Hawkins' father, Moses Stewart, met in a NY1 television studio, where Mondello apologized for his role in the killing.
 Stewart died at the age of 48 in 2003.
-Fama was not eligible for parole until 2022, when he was just over 50 years old.
+Fama did not become eligible for parole until 2022, when he was just over 50 years old.
+He was released on parole on July29, 2025.